O365/python-o365/README.md

         1. It is highly recommended to add "offline_access" permission.
 If not you will have to re-authenticate every hour.

 1. Then you need to login for the first time to get the access token by consenting the application to access the resources it needs.
-    1. To authenticate (login) call `account.authenticate` and pass the scopes you want (the ones you previously added on the app registration portal).
+    1. To authenticate (login) you can follow different flows (See below).
+For this example we will be using console based authentication.
+Call `account.authenticate` and pass the scopes you want (the ones you previously added on the app registration portal).

         You can pass "protocol scopes" (like: "https://graph.microsoft.com/Calendars.ReadWrite") to the method or use "[scope helpers](https://github.com/O365/python-o365/blob/master/O365/connection.py#L34)" like ("message_all").
         If you pass protocol scopes, then the `account` instance must be initialized with the same protocol used by the scopes.
 By using scope helpers you can abstract the protocol from the scopes and let this library work for you.